seraphimofbrooklyn/seraphimofbrooklyn.github.io/_posts/2020-11-13-The_Legacy_of_American_Eugenicism.md

 ### 21st Century Legacy

 Now that all the connections between all of these figures have been laid out its time to determine what the legacy of 20th century eugenics is.
-There was an even bigger network that could have been explored via the BES's and Fabian Society's connections with occult and theosophy but I will leave that for another day.
 In this section I will try and answer the following questions...

 1. Did the rebranding of the eugenics movement mark an essential change in the eugenics ideology?

 2. Do we see eugenics today?

-And if we do where do we see it manifest?
+3. If we do where do we see it manifest?

 To answer the first question we first have to define what eugenics is.
+The etymology is composed of the greek root "eu" meaning good and suffix "genos" meaning birth.
 In short, it is a set of beliefs and practices used to improve the genetic quality of mankind.
 While it seems that this belief has always existed in one form or another (proposed by Plato to form an ideal society in *The Republic*), it became a staple of scientific and progressive thought in the 20th century with the rapid acceptance of Darwinism as dogma.
 If a species can evolve, it implies that there are those organisms within that species that are **"less evolved"** and **"more evolved"**.
 If humanity as whole wants to **progress** as a species it must have **more evolved** individuals to reproduce more than the **less evolved** individuals.
 By doing this humanity can move "forward" towards a better society by breeding future generations of humans who are smarter, taller, stronger, and overall better than the humans of the last. **The only difference between racial eugenics and plain eugenics is the scope**.
 The Nazis wanted to purge non "Aryan" people from their nation's gene pool, and the eugenicists that inspired them wanted to purge "undesirables" from the human race's gene pool.
 This forms the basic principle of eugenic thought.

 When the eugenic organizations cast off the label of being "eugenic societies" and they adopted terms like "genetic", "biodemographic", and "biosocial", did their beliefs fundamentally change?
 And did birth control and family planning advocates distance themselves from those eugenicists before that transition?
 Short answer is: **no**.

 Even into the latter half of the 20th century, there was significant overlap between organizations that weren't explicitly eugenic and those that were.
 For example, **Alan Frank Guttmacher, the 2nd president of PP (1962-1968) after Sanger, was also the vice-president of AES in 1958**.
 It is very likely that he shared Sanger's view that society should do everything in their power to improve the human race by improving their genetic quality.
-As I had mentioned earlier, Clarence James Gamble himself founded a family planning organization called Pathfinder Fund in 1957. **The British National Birth Control Committee (NBCC), later  the Family Planning Association (FPA)**, was founded by **Margaret Pyke**, a member of the BES who in the post-WW2 era wrote several articles for both the Eugenics Quarterly in 1956 and the Eugenics Review in 1963.
+As I had mentioned earlier, Clarence James Gamble himself founded a family planning organization called Pathfinder Fund in 1957. **The British National Birth Control Committee (NBCC), later  the Family Planning Association (FPA)**, was founded by **Margaret Pyke**, a member of the BES who in the post-WW2 era wrote several articles for both the Eugenics Quarterly in 1956 and the Eugenics Review in 1963 [24] [25].
 The list of examples of cooperation between eugenicists and seemingly innocuous family planning institutions goes on.
 This is unsurprising if you consider that they agreed on an essential point; **that the lower classes, primarily of inferior genetic stock, should have smaller families, and ideally should not have children at all.**

-The answer to the second question is that eugenics is part and parcel of Western society; in short **we live in a eugenic society**.
+The answer to the 2nd and 3rd question is that eugenics is part and parcel of Western society; in short **we live in a eugenic society**.
 Rather than dissipating after WW2, eugenics became more virulent and widespread to the point that Westerners no longer recognize the very beliefs they hold are in essence eugenic.
 However, like viruses that are asymptomatic, it is extremely subtle since it is rarely if ever explicitly racial, to which we are extremely sensitive..

-To use an example from my own life, I remember watching the opening scene of [Idiocracy](https://www.youtube.com/watch?v=sP2tUW0HDHA), in which the higher-IQ couple, Trevor and Carol, continually pushed off having children and ended up with none while Clevon bred like a rabbits, and having thoughts quite in line with Margaret Sanger's sentiments in her *The Pivot of Civilization*[]
+To use an example from my own life, I remember watching the opening scene of [Idiocracy](https://www.youtube.com/watch?v=sP2tUW0HDHA), in which the higher-IQ couple, Trevor and Carol, continually pushed off having children and ended up with none while Clevon bred like a rabbits, and having thoughts quite in line with Margaret Sanger's sentiments in her *The Pivot of Civilization* [21]

 > Surely it is an amazing and discouraging phenomenon that the very governments that have seen fit to interfere in practically every phase of the normal citizen's life, dare not attempt to restrain, either by force or persuasion, the moron and the imbecile from producing his large family of feeble-minded offspring.

 I was only a teenager in high school at the time, but I had such developed views on how a society should be run, and who should and should not be passing on their genetics.
 Where did such ideas come from?
 The education system and the culture. **By default Westerners are initiated into a culture that is neutral if not outright supportive of euthanasia, designer babies (CRISPR), abortion, birth control etc. because the "eugenic religion" of Julian Huxley and Galton has become the foundation of our ethics**.
 What is "good" for American society and, to a larger extent, the world is if poor people were to have smaller children! **Frederick Osborn** writes positively on the prospect of reducing birth rates in Issue 2 of the 1963 Eugenics Quarterly *"The reduction [birth rates] would be greatest among those at the lowest educational level...
 The reduction would also be greatest among the large families at the lowest economic levels."*[].
 It is also good to stop having genetically defective children.
 If the fetus has genetic problems like Down Syndrome... you are better off aborting it.
 And isn't it great that not only do we have technology that allows us to avoid genetic defects, we will soon be able to selectively choose which genes to include and to exclude in our children?